andypotatohy/roast/README.md

 If you ONLY have a T2 MRI, put the T2 file in the first argument 'subj' when you call roast, just like what you would do when you only have a T1.

-'meshOptions': advanced options of ROAST, for controlling mesh parameters (see Example 17).
+'meshOptions' -- advanced options of ROAST, for controlling mesh parameters (see Example 17).
 5 sub-options are available:
 meshOpt.radbound: maximal surface element size, default 5;